-The code generated is using the Ada 2005 syntax, which makes it easier to interface with other languages than previous versions of Ada.
+The code is generated using Ada 2012 syntax, which makes it easier to interface with other languages.
+In most cases you can still use the generated binding even if your code is compiled using earlier versions of Ada (e.g. -gnat95).